What can I do with my degree?

 Don’t forget to look at our graduate vacancies to explore where to find roles including those in the North West if you are planning to stay local once you graduate.Edge Hill graduate vacancies Finding graduate vacancies in the North West

 Volunteering is a great way to develop your skills.
+Explore opportunities that you can do from your home.
 Employers value experience developed in many different settings.

-This Wakelet provides a collection of useful websites for students and graduates looking for employment in roles related to Applied Health and Social Care.
+This wakelet provides a collection of useful websites for students and graduates looking for employment in roles related to Social Work.